Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: On the existence of a (nice) motivic -structure

-First we note that any object (and morphism) in $\dmck$ is defined over some finitely generated subfield $F$ of $K$; this is easy from Proposition \ref{pcisdeg}(\ref{icont},\ref{igenc}).
-Besides, for any extension of fields the corresponding base change functor for sheaves is conservative (immediate from SGA 4, Expos\'e VIII, Proposition 9.1).
+First we note that any object (and morphism) in $\dmck$ is defined over some finitely generated subfield $F$ of $K$ see Proposition \ref{pcisdeg}(\ref{icont}).
+Besides, for any extension of fields the corresponding base change functor for $D^b_cSh^{et}(-,\ql)$ is conservative (see Theorem \ref{tetre}(III.1)).
 Hence we obtain that $\hetl(M_F)=0$ for the corresponding $M_F\in \dmc(\spe F)$.
-Therefore, we may assume that $K\subset K'$.
+Therefore, we may assume that $K\subset K'$; denote the corresponding morphism by $b$.
+We have $\hetl(b^*M)=0$; hence $b^*M=0$ and the conservativity of $b^*$ (see Proposition \ref{pcisdeg}(\ref{iconspr})) yields the result.

-We denote the morphism $\spe K'\to \spe K$ by $b$.
-Applying the conservativity of base change for sheaves again, we obtain: it suffices to check that $b^*$ is conservative.
-This is immediate from Lemma \ref{lichow} below.

-3. Theorem \ref{tmts} implies: it suffices to verify that $t_l$ exists over any characteristic $p$ field $K$ (here $p$ could be $0$) if it exists over some universal domain $K'$ of characteristics $p$.
+3. Theorem \ref{tmts} implies: it suffices to verify that $t_l$ exists over any characteristic $p$ field $K$ (here $p$ could be $0$) if it exists over some universal domain $K'$ of characteristic $p$.
 We prove this using an argument that is rather similar to the one above.

 Again, in order to prove the existence of $t_l$ it suffices to verify the orthogonality axiom and the existence of $t_l$-decompositions for the classes described in Definition \ref{dmts}(3).

 Arguing as above, we obtain that it suffices to verify: if $t_l$ exists over $K'$, it also exists over its subfield $K$.